 If you’re looking for free and fun for the whole family, look no further.
-The CFCU Summer Concert Series offers Thursday night concerts throughout summer feature local and national acts perform music in genres including jazz, blues, reggae, folk, hip hop, country, bluegrass, rock, and more.
-The last concert of the summer will be at the Bernie Milton Pavilion on September 15th, at 6 pm.
+The CFCU Summer Concert Series offers Thursday night concerts throughout summer featuring local and national acts performing music in genres including jazz, blues, reggae, folk, hip hop, country, bluegrass, rock, and more.
+The last concert of the summer will be at the Bernie Milton Pavilion on September 14th, at 6 pm.
 If you are looking to enhance your experience, we recommend arriving at the Ithaca Commons early to enjoy shops and an early dinner before the show.
 When the show begins, grab a spot, a drink, or dance the night away.

 3. Discover a new Trail